 The Argentine made light of the absence of Karim Benzema with a terrific treble as Jose Mourinho's men proved too good for their Catalan opponents

-Madrid, like Barcelona, were playing in black, and just as their arch-adversaries had done earlier in the evening in Gijon, the capital club secured a hard-fought away success.
+Madrid, like Barcelona, were playing in black, and just as their arch-adversaries had done earlier in the evening in Gijon, the capital club secured an away success.

-Higuain was in for the injured Benzema, one of a number of sidelined stars for coach Jose Mourinho, who was also missing Pepe, Ricardo Carvalho, Fabio Coentrao and long-term absentee Nuri Sahin.
+Higuain was in for the injured Karim Benzema, one of a number of sidelined stars for coach Mourinho, who was also missing Pepe, Ricardo Carvalho, Fabio Coentrao and long-term absentee Nuri Sahin.

 In the absence of the two Portugal defenders, right-back Sergio Ramos partnered Spain team-mate Raul Albiol in a makeshift central defensive pairing and the duo did not look entirely secure at the back.